If you’re in the process of researching you next mattress, it can sometimes feel like you don’t even know where to start.

 In terms of comfort layers, meanwhile, things are a bit more complicated.

-This is probably best to handle on a case-by-case basis, so if you want to try to figure out the material that will work best for you, feel free to check out our article on all that stuff here.
+This is probably best to handle on a case-by-case basis, so if you want to try to figure out the material that will work best for you, feel free to check out our comfort layer materials article.

 The Best Innerspring Mattress